-Ultrasound uses sound waves to create an image.
-It provides detailed pictures or videos of your organs and soft tissues.
+An ultrasound provides detailed pictures or videos of your organs and soft tissues with the help of sound waves.
 Ultrasound doesn’t involve any radiation; the sound waves are harmless.
 Your care team may use the images to help diagnose injuries and diseases in nearly any part of the body.

 It is important to follow instructions or we may have to schedule a new appointment.